JNRowe/jnrowe.github.io/articles/tips/Formatting_csv_files_in_the_shell.rst

     interactive, no spreadsheets

 column_, which on Linux is likely to be provided by util-linux_, does exactly this.
-The man page even offers an example of how it works(I've changed it slightly to make it work correctly on my system):
+The man page even offers an example of how it works(I’ve changed it slightly to make it work correctly on my system):

 .. code-block:: console